 - 3.1 This Code helps all staff to understand what behaviour is and is not acceptable.
 All staff will be appointed at Cedars SSS following the Safer Recruitment procedures. - 3.2 All staff must demonstrate the highest standards of conduct in order to encourage our pupils/students to do the same.
-Cedars is a no smoking site. - 3.3 All staff must also avoid putting themselves at risk of allegations of abusive or unprofessional conduct.
+Cedars is a no smoking site.
+Staff must 'step away' from any escalating situation and report to SLT immediately.

-- 3.4 All staff who work in schools set examples of behaviour and conduct which can be copied by pupils/students.
-Staff must not use inappropriate or offensive language at any time. - 3.5 All employees are expected to treat other colleagues, pupils and external contacts, such as parents, with dignity and respect. - 3.6 Unacceptable behaviour such as discrimination, bullying, harassment or intimidation will not be tolerated in schools.
+- 3.3 All staff must also avoid putting themselves at risk of allegations of abusive or unprofessional conduct. - 3.4 All staff who work in schools set examples of behaviour and conduct which can be copied by pupils/students.
+Staff must not use inappropriate, derogatory or offensive language at any time. - 3.5 All employees are expected to treat other colleagues, pupils and external contacts, such as parents, with dignity and respect. - 3.6 Unacceptable behaviour such as discrimination, bullying, harassment or intimidation will not be tolerated in schools.
 This includes physical and verbal abuse and use of inappropriate language or unprofessional behaviour with colleagues, partners, pupils and parents. - 3.7 Adults should dress in ways, which are appropriate to their role, and this may need to be different to how they dress when not at work and to ensure they are dressed appropriately for the tasks and the work they undertake.
 Adults who work with children and young people should ensure they take care to ensure they are dressed appropriately for the tasks and the work they undertake.

 Those who dress in a manner which could be considered as inappropriate could render themselves vulnerable to criticism or disciplinary action.

 This means that adults should wear clothing which: